You Are Here: Home > Cancer Research > How Cancer is Studied > Clinical Research >

 Although most government-sponsored cancer clinical trials are conducted through the NCI, several other agencies conduct or sponsor cancer-related clinical research.
 These include the Department of Defense, and the Department of Veteran's Affairs.

-The NCI also funds and supports a large program of cooperative groups that conduct later Phase III trials.
+The NCI also funds and supports a large program of clinical trial networks that conduct later Phase III trials.
 These groups maintain an established mechanism for such studies using teams of researchers, biostatisticians, and research support staff.

 Recently Diagnosed